Ramacsv/kamalafox_churro/index.md

 *Tables were set up to display churro samples for people to taste.*

-*Names of those how had prepared were dispayed and they were standing near that table.*
+*Names of churros and those who had prepared churros were dispayed and they were standing near that table.*

-*Visitors were tasing and talking about the flavors.*
+*Visitors were tasting and talking about the flavors.*

 *Kamala Fox also had one table for her.
 Everyone loved her flavor.*